Crocodile Stitch Crochet Tutorial

 Learn how to work the crochet crocodile stitch with this video and photo tutorial.
 Also known as the scale stitch, this crochet stitch is not only beautiful but it can turn your entire project into an art piece.

-Crocodile stitch crochet patterns are great to add a bit of flare to your project.
+Crocodile stitch crochet patterns are great to add a bit of flair to your style.
 This look is modern, yet chic and can give the look of sophistication.
-Any crocodile stitch pattern will give your crochet design just the right amount of texture and will fancy up any crochet crocodile stitch bag or simple scarf.
+Any crocodile stitch pattern will give your crochet design just the right amount of texture and will fancy up any crochet bag or even a simple crochet scarf.

 How to Work the Crocodile Stitch

 Begin with a slip knot, then ch multiples of 5 + 1.
 (The number of chains is determined by the type of project you're making, so your project might specify something different)

 Turn and, working into the back loops, dc in 2nd ch from hook.
 Ch 1, *sk 2 ch, 2 dc into next st*.
 Rep from * to * across row. - crocodile scales will be made over the double set of stitches, not the lone dc, one post at a time.

 Turn, sc at base of ch.
 Working around back of first post (not both of the posts, just the first one), 5 dc around the same post.
 Your stitches will stack on top of each other.

 Rotate your work to go back up the other side and to finish your scale - working around the second post right next to the one you were just working with, fp stitch from the bottom of the stitch up to the top and work in 5 dc.
 One scale complete.

 Sc into the top of the single post (right next to the set of two you've been working with) to hold everything you just did in place, and then continue working across the row.